gghidoni/livewire-async-select/docs-src/guide/themes.md

 - **Tailwind** (default) - Modern, clean design using Tailwind CSS
 - **Bootstrap** - Classic Bootstrap styling

+### How Views Are Loaded

+The component automatically loads the appropriate view based on the `ui` property:

+- When `ui="tailwind"` (or not specified), it loads: `async-select::livewire.async-select`
+- When `ui="bootstrap"`, it loads: `async-select::livewire.async-select-bootstrap`

+The view files are located in:
+- `resources/views/livewire/async-select.blade.php` (Tailwind theme)
+- `resources/views/livewire/async-select-bootstrap.blade.php` (Bootstrap theme)

 ### Setting the Theme

 You can set the theme per-component: